sjanahan/tech-rough-draft/00-driving-large-project.md

 I talked to four existing teams within Health and Wellness and got four different answers - none of which came with a resounding "and you should follow our lead".
-The existing deployment solutions were either brittle, non-compliant for HIPAA, or highly manual to operate.
+The existing deployment solutions were either unscalable, non-compliant for HIPAA, or highly manual to operate.

 Understanding that minimizing iteration loops is a major key to delivering software